 Tierra del Fuego, at the very end of the world, truly becomes a land of fire when the lenga forests carpeting the mountain slopes turn crimson in April.
 Start at the charming little pioneer town of Ushuaia, whose brightly coloured zinc buildings gaze out over the Beagle Channel, and nothing else beyond.

 You’ll quickly tire of the ‘End of the World’ tag, attached to everything from trains to museums to sandwiches, but there’s much to enjoy.
 Take a Barracuda excursion (avoid the commercial catamarans) to 'Seal Island', for great views of Ushuaia from the water.
 Walk around the bay in the national park to Bahía Lapataia for serene views and a peaceful place to pause and reflect.
-Learn about the island’s fascinating indigenous inhabitants, now extinct, at the Yamana Museum.
 In winter, there’s excellent skiing at Cerro Castor and husky rides in the valley; in summer, trips to the Antarctic start in Ushuaia.